British Rail Class 458: Conversion to Class 458/5

 The Department for Transport announced in December 2011 that it had accepted the proposal, and an agreement between Porterbrook and South West Trains was signed in January 2012.
-South West Trains described the project as advancing their aspiration to become a "10-car railway", and the company's fleet director noted that while the project was "much more complicated ... than buying new trains", it was also "significantly cheaper".
-The primary contract for delivering the project was awarded to Alstom, who appointed Wabtec to perform the conversion work on their behalf.
+South West Trains described the project as advancing its aspiration to become a "10-car railway", and the company's fleet director noted that while the project was "much more complicated ... than buying new trains", it was also "significantly cheaper".
+The primary contract for delivering the project was awarded to Alstom, who appointed Wabtec to perform the conversion work on its behalf.

 All 48 intermediate vehicles from the Class 460 fleet were sent to Wabtec's Doncaster Works to be rebuilt and refitted.
-Eighteen of these vehicles became the intermediate cars in the six "new" Class 458/5 units, while the remaining 30 were prepared for insertion into the existing Class 458/0 units.
-Twelve of the 16 driving vehicles from the Class 460 fleet were concurrently rebuilt by Wabtec subsidiary Brush Traction at their workshops in Loughborough, where their original driver's cabs were replaced with newly fabricated versions that included gangways and Voith automatic couplers of the same types used on Class 444 and 450 units.
-Four of the selected driving vehicles had been built with luggage compartmentsthese were removed and their roller-shutter external doors were replaced with power-operated plug doors the same as used on the other vehicles.
+Twelve of the 16 driving vehicles were rebuilt by Wabtec subsidiary Brush Traction at its workshops in Loughborough, where their original driver's cabs were replaced with newly fabricated versions that included gangways and Voith automatic couplers of the same types used on Class 444 and 450 units.
+Four of the selected driving vehicles had been built with luggage compartments, and these were removed and their roller-shutter external doors were replaced with power-operated plug doors like those used on the other vehicles.
+Together with 18 of the intermediate cars from the Class 460 vehicles, these became the six "new" Class 458/5 units.
+The remaining 30 Class 460 cars were prepared for insertion into the Class 458/0s.

-Additional modifications included re-gearing the traction motors to reduce the train's maximum speed from 100 mph to 75 mph, both to reduce the likelihood of overheating when making frequent stops and starts, and because the higher speed was unnecessary on suburban services in any case.
+Additional modifications included re-gearing the traction motors to reduce the train's maximum speed from 100 mph to 75 mph, both to reduce the likelihood of overheating when making frequent stops and starts, and because the higher speed was unnecessary on suburban services.
 New Train Management System (TMS) software was developed to be compatible across the entire Class 458/5 fleet, simplifying maintenance and improving reliability.
 An Automatic Selective Door Opening (ASDO) system was installed for use at a small number of stations where it was impractical to lengthen platforms.
 The vehicle interiors were refurbished and reconfigured to provide more standing room for passengers, mainly by changing from 5- to 4-abreast seating and thus allowing a wider aisle.
 The units were also repainted into SWT's blue livery, matching the Class 450 fleet.

-SWT expected to receive the first two converted Class 460 units in May 2013—in time for them to enter service the following November—but due to delays in production the initial delivery didn't take place until October.
+SWT expected to receive the first two Class 458/5 units in May 2013—in time for them to enter service the following November—but due to delays in production the initial delivery did not take place until October.
 Following testing and staff training, entry into passenger service was achieved in March 2014.
-Once the first four fully-converted units had been delivered and accepted for service, SWT were able to start sending original Class 458/0 units for rebuilding.
+Once the first four fully-converted units had been delivered and accepted for service, SWT was able to start sending original Class 458/0 units for rebuilding.
 These units received the same modifications as the Class 460 conversions, leaving SWT and Porterbrook with a single mechanically homogenous Class 458/5 fleet.
 The last unmodified original units were withdrawn from service for rebuilding in November 2015, and returned to SWT after completion on 30 March 2016.